13. Graphics#

 Next time you see a pleasant data visualisation somewhere, try to reproduce it using base graphics.

-And so the second part of our course is ended.
+And so the second part of our delightful course is ended.